Home

 Milan was a very important see and an administrative center for the western part of the Roman Empire.
 As bishop, Ambrose faced many problems, including dealing with the heresy of Arianism and a Roman society in which Christianity was still a minority faith.
 He refused to hand over a building to Arians for worship as ordered by the empress-regent.
 When rioters killed a Roman governor at Salonika and Emperor Theodosius I ordered a savage massacre, Ambrose then ordered public penance by the emperor.
 He persuaded emperor Valentinian II to not restore the goddess of victory to the Senate House in Rome.
 Therefore, as bishop, Ambrose’s influence spread far beyond Milan and his archiepiscopal duties.

 Suggestions that the Ambrosian Creed, Rite, and Chant can be directly traced to St. Ambrose are disputed.
 However, Ambrose was one of the first to make use of hymns both to praise and to foster belief, such as the Te Deum.
 His primary writings are as a catechist, such as instructions on baptism, confirmation, and the Eucharist.
+He espoused the practice of the "lectio divina" ("divine reading"), a traditional method of prayer and spiritual reading of scripture with a focus on a personal conversation with God rather than academic study.

 Ambrose is one of the four early Doctors of the Church, along with Jerome, Gregory the Great, and Augustine.
 His relics were transferred to the Cathedral of Milan in 835 (Duomo di Milano dedicated to the Nativity of Mary).
 His symbols are vestments with the emblem of a scourge, representing the penance imposed on the emperor, suggesting the emperor is within the church and not above it.
 Another symbol is a beehive said to represent his eloquence as a speaker.